 Electronic certificates (InfoTrack searching)

 Being able to order all your certificates in one place, chase them online, and have them automatically billed and saved to the relevant matter is not only a huge time saver but avoids lost disbursements and accounting hassles.

 Let’s clear up a common misconception; just because you create a contract electronically, that doesn’t mean you have to sign it electronically.
-If you’re not keen on e-signing, you can simply print your eCOS to get your ink on paper signatures.
+If you’re not keen on e-signing, you can simply print of your eCOS to get your ink on paper signatures.
 The main benefits of using eCOS are that you can compile your contract in one click – it saves time, gives you the ability to easily edit, lets you import your own documents and increases accuracy with information prepopulated from the Title and certificates.
 We also offer PlanIT for off-the-plan projects which enables you to compile 100s of contracts in minutes.

 Electronic signing (SignIT)

 If you do wish to sign your contracts electronically, you have the option with SignIT, our electronic signing platform powered by DocuSign.
 SignIT gives your clients the freedom to sign the contract anytime, anywhere via a secure email link.
 You can track the status of signatures and have peace of mind because DocuSign records meta-data to provide a digital audit train and chain of custody.

 Deposit theft has become a significant issue in the property industry as hackers phish for information to intercept email communications and divert funds into fraudulent accounts.
 Securexchange is a secure website that enables you to communicate and confirm account details with your clients in a safe environment to finalise the exchange.